coralogix/coralogix-management-sdk/CONTRIBUTING.md

 With these formal requirements fulfilled, a reviewer will have an easy time accepting the code and we can keep the quality of the repository at a reasonable level.
 For technical details on how to run the tests/create docs/... please refer to the [README.md]() of this repository.

-### Git pre-commit hook
+### Git pre-commit and post-commit hooks
-We provide a git pre-commit hook that you can use in order to verify whether your code satisfies some basic quality checks.
-You can install it by simply running the `install_hooks.sh` script in the root of the repository.
-You're not forced to install it, but we highly recommend you do.
+We provide a git pre-commit hook and a post-commit hook that you can use in order to verify whether your code satisfies some basic quality checks, and whether you broke the public API.
+You can install them by simply running the `install_hooks.sh` script in the root of the repository.
+In order to run the post-commit hook, you're gonna need `modver` (https://github.com/bobg/modver) installed on your system.
+You're not forced to install the hooks, but we highly recommend you do.